-Montag's job is to destroy the most illegal of commodities, the printed book, along with the houses in which they are hidden.
-Montag never questions the destruction and ruin his actions produce, returning each day to his bland life and wife, Mildred, who spends all day with her television “family.”
+Montag's job is to destroy the the printed books, along with the houses in which he finds them.
+He never questions the destruction his actions produce, and returns home every day to his boring life.

 In this society, people pay little attention to nature or even to each other, for that matter.